-This fairtrade and certified organic Argan Oil from Conscious Skincare* is a plastic-free option that costs from £12 and can be used in place of conditioner.
+This fairtrade and certified organic Argan Oil from Conscious Skincare* is a plastic-free option that costs from £12 and can be used in place of a conditioner.
 Simply add a few drops to your hair before washing to use as a deep conditioner.
 Alternatively, rub a drop or two into the ends of your hair.
-Argan Oil is easily absorbed into your hair, and helps to boost shine and condition even if your hair is dry.
+Argan Oil is easily absorbed into your hair and helps to boost shine and condition even if your hair is dry.
 It also has hair strengthening properties and assists in detangling.

 Packaged in: metal bottle with metal lid